dlab-consulting/quick-consulting-examples/README.md

 See also the related non-notebook scripts.
 The [finddta.py](./finddta.py) script essentially is a script-based copy of the notebook version above, and the [scrubdta.py](./scrubdta.py) script takes the output of `finddta.py` as the input for producing a stata file that contains only the columns that match the variables we want to keep, which is useful to de-identify sensitive data.

+## Wrangle Psych Survey Data - How to manipulate survey data outputs to evaluate distributive qualities of text responses and create matrix "dummy variables".

+*Scenario:* You are presented with survey data containing text string responses to questions.
+These responses are represent combinations (mulitple elements per observation), but are separated with a clear structure.
+Consult is looking for a way to evaluate the many combinations of user responses, and structure data in a form that would allow for regression analysis.
+The script presents how to access and organize string data, exploring frequency of responses, (and combinations of responses) on a sample set of observations.
+The script goes on to `pivot` cleaned string data to create dummy variables out of categorical symptom responses.

 ## Crop-spatial-points-with-shapefile - take a raw dataset of spatial points and initialize the CRS, and then crop with a shapefile.

 *Scenario:* You are presented with a large spatial dataset of floral species in the continental United States.
 The researcher is only concerned with data mapped into the boundaries of the state of Florida.
 Dataset is presented without a Coordinate Reference System.
 Format the raw spatial data with a CRS, and use a shapefile of the state of Florida to crop only the points that land within its boundary.